- Despite high hopes, carbon emissions from Amazonian forest recovery are dwarfed by deforestation

 Cutting edge research and award winning teaching

 We pride ourselves in being the longest standing Forestry department in the UK.
 We’re a friendly and dynamic department ideally located, near to the Snowdonia National Park, to teach forestry.
 Our teaching extensively utilises our unique location by combining traditional lectures with fieldtrips that demonstrate real forestry practicalities and current environmental issues.
 Our extensive local, national and international networks and our active research programmes allow us to deliver high quality teaching addressing cutting-edge issues.
-We work closely with, and introduce students to, UK organisations such as Natural Resources Wales, Forestry Commission, Woodland Trust, Forest Research and the Institute of Chartered Foresters and the Small Woods Association.
+We work closely with, and introduce students to, UK organisations such as Natural Resources Wales, Forestry Commission, Woodland Trust, Forest Research, Institute of Chartered Foresters and the Small Woods Association.

 Our research team is multidisciplinary and spans the entire breadth of the forest discipline.
 We have active research programmes spanning from boreal to tropical forests.
 Our work concerns forests and climate change adaption, mitigation, deforestation, biodiversity, disaster recovery, food security, flood protection, nutrient cycling, human wellbeing, conservation and the role of forests in recreation.